finalight/set_of_stacks/README.md

 - Default size of a single stack is 2
 - SetOfStack can define size of the single stack, and it will be the same throughout all the stacks

+## Notes

+- This application is done on ruby 2.6.1, using [rbenv](https://github.com/rbenv/rbenv) to manage the versioning installed on the machine, which I think shouldn't matter.